ericb59/Brick-Breaker-Santa-Demo/readme.txt

 Share : Copy and redistribute the material in any medium or format Adapt : remix, transform, and build upon the material for any purpose, even commercially.
 The licensor cannot revoke these freedoms as long as you follow the license terms.

+Eric Boez (c) 2018
+to contact me send an email to ericb59@gmail.com